An Ultimate Guide to 2025 DELF & DALF Exam

 They developed these exams for individuals to measure their ability to use French in work-related situations.
 It is for learners who wish to integrate into the environment of the French-speaking world.

-France Education International has discontinued DELF Pro.
-So, taking this exam is no longer possible.
+France Education International has discontinued DELF Pro, so taking this exam is no longer possible.
 Instead, consider taking Tout Public (A1 to B2), which is similar.

 Test structure